Skip to main content

 Data Sovereignty EU regions available

-Azure Virtual Machines give you the flexibility of virtualization without having to buy and maintain physical hardware.
-Choose from Windows or Linux, multiple VM sizes optimized for different workloads.
+Azure Virtual Machines give you the flexibility of virtualization without having to buy and maintain physical hardware — choose from Windows or Linux and numerous VM sizes optimized for different workloads.

 What is Azure Virtual Machines?

-Azure Virtual Machines is Microsoft Azure’s Infrastructure-as-a-Service (IaaS) computing service that allows you to provision Windows and Linux VMs in seconds.
-The service provides complete control over the operating system and enables you to run virtually any workload, from classic enterprise applications to modern container orchestration platforms.
+Azure Virtual Machines is Microsoft Azure’s Infrastructure-as-a-Service (IaaS) computing service for provisioning Windows and Linux VMs.
+The service provides complete control over the operating system and enables you to run virtually any workload, from classic enterprise applications to modern container platforms.

-Azure offers a wide range of VM series optimized for different workload requirements: B-series for burstable workloads with low CPU utilization, D-series for general purposes, E-series for memory-intensive applications like SAP HANA, F-series for compute-intensive workloads, M-series for extremely large in-memory databases (up to 12 TB RAM), and N-series for GPU-accelerated workloads such as AI training and high-performance computing.
-Each series offers different sizes, allowing you to tailor your VM precisely to your requirements.
+Azure offers a wide range of VM series for different requirements: B-series for burstable workloads with low average CPU utilization, D-series for general purposes, E-series for memory-intensive applications like SAP HANA, F-series for compute-intensive workloads, M-series for very large in-memory databases, and N-series for GPU-accelerated workloads such as AI training.
+For high-performance computing, H-series VMs with RDMA networking are also available.
+Each series offers multiple size variants.

-In addition to the classic pay-as-you-go model, Azure offers flexible pricing options: Spot VMs enable cost savings of up to 90% for interruptible workloads such as batch jobs or development environments.
-Reserved Instances (1 or 3 years) reduce costs for production workloads with predictable utilization by up to 72%.
-Azure Hybrid Benefit allows you to use existing Windows Server and SQL Server licenses in Azure, significantly reducing migration costs.
-For maximum high availability, VMs can be deployed in Availability Sets (99.95% SLA) or Availability Zones (99.99% SLA).
+In addition to the classic pay-as-you-go model, Azure offers flexible pricing options: Spot VMs use unused capacity at reduced prices for interruptible workloads, Reserved Instances reduce costs for production workloads with predictable utilization over one- or three-year terms, and Savings Plans offer similar discounts with more flexibility regarding VM size and region.
+Azure Hybrid Benefit allows you to apply existing Windows Server and SQL Server licenses with Software Assurance in Azure.
+For high availability, VMs can be deployed in Availability Sets or spread across multiple Availability Zones.

 Typical Use Cases